 Graduation dates and times

-In July 2026, graduation ceremonies are currently planned to take place on campus from Monday 13 July 2026 to Wednesday 29 July 2026.
+In July 2026, graduation ceremonies are planned to take place between Monday 13 July 2026 and Wednesday 29 July 2026.

-The full schedule is usually published on this page in late March or early April.
 The details on this page are the officially published dates and times for graduation ceremonies at the University.

 All finalists are required to register a graduation choice from Monday 13 April 2026.
 You need to register your choice before the deadline to guarantee you can attend a ceremony in July.